james200526/Capstone-Project/README.md

-# CyberClinic — Secure Medical Appointment System
+# Implementation of a Secure Web-based Clinical Appointment System with Multi-Layered Authentication and Data Encryption

 ## Purpose of the Project